-Type 1 diabetes is an autoimmune disease characterised by antibodies directed at the pancreatic beta cells.
-Unchecked this autoimmune process impairs the pancreas’s ability to produce insulin resulting in poor blood sugar control and hyperglycaemia.
-This article will explore the gut microbiota and the changes that disrupted gut flora, or dysbiosis, has on the onset and development of type 1 diabetes.
+Type 1 diabetes is an autoimmune disease characterised by antibodies directed at the pancreatic beta cells which produce your body’s insulin.
+This article will explore the gut microbiota as it influences the onset and development of type 1 diabetes.

 Genes, Environment and a Trigger

 The onset of type 1 diabetes generally occurs in children of 5-7 years old and can be progressing without any symptoms for months to years before proper diagnosis.
 Fasted blood sugar levels are used as a primary marker for diagnosis along with a blood test that measures glycated haemoglobin (sugar molecule bound to a protein molecule, in this case haemoglobin) called haemoglobin A1C (1).

 Genetics definitely play a role in the progression of autoimmune diseases such as type 1 diabetes.
 But can we solely blame our genetic makeup?
 Many researchers would disagree.
 Alessio Fasano lays out three important factors for the progression of autoimmune disease to take place.
 First off he lists genes.
 Nothing surprising there.
 Then he lists environment.
 The thinking behind this requirement revolves around antigenic exposure.
 Finally the genetically susceptible person must be exposed to the antigen.
 This can be referred to as a ‘trigger’.
 Case and point would be celiac disease.
 A person celiac disease experiences an autoimmune reaction to the ingestion of gluten.
 Remove the gluten remove the trigger.
 Fasano proposes that intestinal permeability, or leaky gut, also needs to be present for an autoimmune disease to progress.
 (2).